Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems: VLSM Basic Notions

-Of course, by definition, for any constrained state there is a constrained trace leading to it.
-However, what is typically for UMO components is that in any constrained state of an UMO component, there is a unique trace encoded into that state which leads to it.
+By definition, for any constrained state there is a constrained trace leading to it.
+However, what is additional for UMO components is that in any constrained state of an UMO component, there is a unique trace encoded into that state which leads to it.

-\begin{lemma}[\coqref{VLSM.Core.ELMO.UMO}{valid_state_contains_unique_valid_trace_Ri}] From every constrained state of an UMO component we can extract a unique constrained trace reaching it. \end{lemma}
+\begin{lemma}[\coqref{VLSM.Examples.ELMO.UMO}{constrained_state_contains_unique_constrained_trace}] From every constrained state of an UMO component we can extract a unique constrained trace reaching it. \end{lemma}